What are extraordinary circumstances when a flight is delayed or cancelled?

 Unfortunately, airlines often refer to extraordinary circumstances in order to scare off passengers.
 However, every situation is different and the decision as to whether or not one is entitled to compensation is not always black and white.
 Our team of experts is trained to analyse each situation and offer tailor-made advice.
 Flight-Delayed.co.uk is also able to corroborate the conditions in which a flight was operated, even if the airline has argued that the occurrence of an extraordinary circumstance happened on a previous leg of the aircraft’s itinerary.

 Some of the most common overuse of the “extraordinary circumstance” argument is technical and operational issues, bad weather conditions on a previous flight, air traffic control restrictions on previous flights, overbookings and system failures.
 As mentioned previously, every case is different and sometimes the airlines might be right.
 However, it is their obligation to prove the occurrence of an extraordinary circumstance.

 Was your claim already rejected?
 You can still submit your claim with Flight-Delayed.co.uk.
 We will review the airline's answer and determine if we can proceed legally or if, in fact, an extraordinary circumstance occurred.
 We will take over the correspondence with the airline and, if needed, we will initiate legal proceedings.
-All of this is covered by our 25% win fee that you will only have to pay if we succeed with claiming your compensation.
+All of this is covered by our win fee that you will only have to pay if we succeed with claiming your compensation — for more details, visit our Price List page.
 Don’t wait any longer, exercise your rights!